 If your living room is fairly neutral, adding dark green curtains will instantly give it a luxurious look without the hefty price tag.
-I love adding bold-coloured curtains to a room, it helps frame the windows beautifully and you can go for colours you wouldn’t normally choose.
+I love adding bold-colored curtains to a room, it helps frame the windows beautifully and you can go for colors you wouldn’t normally choose.

 6. Dark Green Soft Furnishings

 Another way to add dark green in the living room on a budget is to update your cushions and throws.
-If you have an old neutral sofa and no longer like the colour, think about draping dark green throws over the sofa and colour-matching them with cushions.
+If you have an old neutral sofa and no longer like the color, think about draping dark green throws over the sofa and color-matching them with cushions.

-This is a brilliant way to quickly update your living room and inject a bit of colour without breaking the bank.
+This is a brilliant way to quickly update your living room and inject a bit of color without breaking the bank.

 7. Home Accessories